Brendan Bracken: Postwar years

-In 1945, after the end of the wartime coalition, Bracken was briefly First Lord of the Admiralty in the Churchill caretaker ministry, but lost the post in the general election won by Clement Attlee's Labour Party.
-Bracken lost his North Paddington seat but soon returned to the Commons, as Member of Parliament for Bournemouth in a November 1945 by-election.
+In 1945, after the end of the wartime coalition, Bracken was briefly First Lord of the Admiralty in the Churchill caretaker ministry, but left that post after the general election won by Clement Attlee's Labour Party.
+Bracken lost his North Paddington seat to Noel Mason-MacFarlane, but soon returned to the Commons as Member of Parliament for Bournemouth in a November 1945 by-election.
 He was a relentless critic of the Labour government's policy of nationalisation and the retreat from empire.

 At the 1950 general election, he was returned for Bournemouth East and Christchurch, a seat he held until the general election the following year.
-His last speech in the House of Commons would take place on 5 July 1951 on the Hants and Dorset Bus Company Dispute.
+His last speech in the House of Commons, on 5 July 1951, concerned the Hants and Dorset Bus Company Dispute.

 In early 1952 he was elevated to the peerage as Viscount Bracken, of Christchurch in the County of Southampton, but never used the title or sat in the House of Lords, which he called "the Morgue".

 At that stage, he was also publishing The Economist.
 In 1951, with his love of history, he helped found History Today magazine.

 From 1950 he was chairman of the board of governors of his former school, Sedbergh School, where he went frequently.
 He organised and financed the restoration of the eighteenth-century school building as a library, with a commemoratory inscription, "Remember Winston Churchill", which still stands today.

 From 1955 he was a trustee of the National Gallery.

 Death

-A heavy smoker, Bracken died of oesophageal cancer on 8 August 1958, aged 57, at the flat of his friend Sir Patrick Hennessy in Park Lane, in London.
-Although raised a Catholic, he refused the last rites of the Church despite efforts by his nephew, Rev Kevin Bracken, a Cistercian monk at Bethlehem Abbey, Portglenone, County Antrim, to persuade him.
-As he was unmarried, the viscountcy died with him.
+A heavy smoker, Lord Bracken died of oesophageal cancer on 8 August 1958, aged 57, at the flat of his friend Sir Patrick Hennessy in Park Lane, in London.
+Although raised a Catholic, he refused the last rites of the Church despite efforts by his nephew, the Revd Kevin Bracken, a Cistercian monk at Bethlehem Abbey, Portglenone, County Antrim, to persuade him.
+As he was unmarried and had no heir, the viscountcy died with him.

 Upon learning of his demise, Churchill reacted to the news of his death by saying "Poor, dear Brendan."

 By his own wishes, he was cremated without ceremony at Golders Green Crematorium in north London.
 His ashes were scattered behind the Cinque Ports by his chauffeur, Alex Aley, at Romney Marshes of which "his master, Winston Churchill was the then Lord Warden".

 At the time of his death Bracken's estate came to £145,032.
 On his instructions his papers were burnt by his chauffeur.
-Some of his documents are kept at the Churchill College Archive Centre of the University of Cambridge.
+Some of his documents are kept at the Churchill Archives Centre of the University of Cambridge.